 In the footsteps of Count Dracula

 Welcome to Romania!
-As soon as you set foot on the wonderful Romanian land, in Otopeni International Airport, meet your local guide and driver who will take you to your hotel located in the heart of Bucharest.
-On the way to the hotel, have a preview of what you are about to discover here with a panoramic tour of the city that takes you by the House of the Free Press, The Romanian Arch of Triumph, through The Victory Square, The Roman Square and finally to The University Square.After making yourself comfortable in your hotel room, go out on a walking tour in the Old Town and visit the ruins of the Old Princely Court, known as Dracula’s residence, where it is said that Vlad Dracula kept his prisoners.
+As soon as you set foot on the Romanian land, in Otopeni International Airport, meet your local guide and driver who will take you to your hotel located in the heart of Bucharest.
+On the way to the hotel, have a preview of what you are about to discover here with a panoramic tour of the city that takes you by the House of the Free Press, The Romanian Arch of Triumph, through The Victory Square, The Roman Square and finally to The University Square.
+Enjoy leisure time and discover the Old Town on your own, visit the ruins of the Old Princely Court, known as Dracula’s residence, where it is said that Vlad Dracula kept his prisoners.
 Dinner at the hotel.

-As you wake up in the heart of the “Little Paris of the East”, enjoy a tour of the city renowned for its wide, tree-lined boulevards and belle-époque architecture, including a visit to the Palace of the Parliament, the second largest administrative building in the World, following The Pentagon.
-After a tour of the magnificent, elegant interior of the palace, displaying the wealth of Romania in stone, marble and wood from the Romanian mountains and forests, you will leave the capital to explore the more historical part of the country, the legendary Transylvania.
-On your way towards Sibiu, you will make a stop at Poenari Fortress for a dive in the legend of the bloody Count.
-Perched on a remote peak on the cliffs of the Fagaras Mountains, the 13th century ruined Castle of Poenari bears an uncanny resemblance of the fictional castle depicted by Bram Stocker as Dracula’s residence, and to this day remains pristine and almost inaccessible.
-Afterwards you will continue towards Sibiu, where after the check-in you will have dinner at the hotel.
-Provided that the weather allows it, the road to Sibiu will be through the panoramic Transfagarasan Highway, the most spectacular alpine road in Europe.
+After breakfast, enjoy a tour of the city renowned for its wide, tree-lined boulevards and belle-époque architecture, including a visit to the Palace of the Parliament, the second largest administrative building in the World, following The Pentagon.
+After a tour of the magnificent, elegant interior of the palace, displaying the wealth of Romania in stone, marble and wood from the Romanian mountains and forests, journey towards the legendary Transylvania Journey towards Sibiu and check-in at your centrally located hotel for 3 overnights.
+If the weather allows it, the road to Sibiu will be through the panoramic Transfagarasan Highway, the most spectacular alpine road in Europe.

 After the extraordinary experience of the last days, continue your cultural incursion with a visit to the amazing Peles Castle in Sinaia, one of the most beautiful castles in the world.
 It was built at the end of the 19th century by the German King Carol I and served as summer royal residence until 1947.
-Today the castle is an outstanding museum preserving the original furniture, decorations and paintings.
-After some free time at leisure, you head towards South, to Snagov Island, where it is said that Dracula was burried.
-Say good-bye to count Dracula and drive to Bucharest.In the evening you will be transferred back to Bucharest, where you can enjoy a farewell dinner at a local restaurant in the historic Old Town.
+Today the castle is an outstanding museum preserving the original furniture, decorations, and paintings.
+After some free time at leisure, you head towards South, to Snagov Island, where it is said that Dracula was buried.
+Say good-bye to count Dracula and drive to Bucharest.
+Enjoy a farewell dinner at a local restaurant in the historic Old Town.